-Installing electrical boxes and electrical cables are made easy by following these recommended electrical installation codes.
+Installing electrical boxes and cables is made easy by following these recommended electrical installation codes.
 Don't just install your electrical wiring haphazardly, do it by the book of the National Electrical Code.
 This book of installation codes was developed to safely install all things electrical.
 Adhere to the rules to have safe and effective electrical wiring.

-By installing the appropriate electrical boxes in the right manner, you'll have a safe and great looking... installation.
+By installing the appropriate electrical boxes in the right manner, you'll have a safe and great looking installation.
 The electrical cables that run through walls and in and out of electrical boxes must be both supported and installed with adequate lengths for connections in accordance with these code for proper installation and ease of use.

 01 of 08